Wind power in the United States: Economics

-The 2020 report on energy costs by Lazard found that the unsubsidized levelized cost of energy (LCOE) for onshore wind is 2.6 to 5.4 cents per kilowatt-hour (kWh), and the median unsubsidized LCOE for offshore wind is 8.6 cents per kWh.
+In version 16.0 of the levelized cost of energy (LCOE) report published in April 2023, Lazard reports an LCOE for onshore wind between $24 and $75 per megawatt-hour (MWh) and the range for offshore between $72 and $140 per MWh.

-In comparison, the analysis finds that the lowest-cost conventional source, Gas Combined Cycle, has a cost range of 4.4 to 7.3 cents per kwh.
+The lower end of the range ($24/MWh) is, along with utility-scale solar photovoltaic (PV), the lowest unsubsidized LCOE.
+Conventional power plants range from $39/MWh for the low end of Gas Combined Cycle up to $221/MWh for the upper end of Gas Peaking and Nuclear power plants.
+The average LCOE for onshore wind increased from $36/MWh in 2021 to $50/MWh in 2023.
+Such increases were seen across the energy sector.

-In 2021, the United States Energy Information Administration estimated that the unsubsidized, levelized cost of new onshore wind energy entering service in 2023 will be 3 cents per kwh.
+In 2021, the United States Energy Information Administration estimated that the unsubsidized, levelized cost of new onshore wind energy entering service in 2023 will be 3 cents per kwh ($30/MWh).

 The report also cautioned that levelized costs can be misleading.
 While levelized cost reflects the cost of building and operating a power plant, it does not recognize the relative value of energy from dispatchable sources such as gas turbine compared to non-dispatchable sources such as wind farms.
 The report also calculates levelized avoided cost of energy (LACE), which can be used to better reflect the economic value of an energy source.

-Subsidies such as the investment tax credit and production tax credit further reduce the current cost of wind energy.
+Subsidies such as the investment tax credit and production tax credit further reduce the cost of wind energy.
 These subsidies are scheduled to decline and expire in the coming years.